 Nightmares

-Nightmares are unsettling dreams that induce fear or distress, often waking the dreamer.
-They are associated with feelings of anxiety or helplessness.
+Nightmares are unsettling dreams that induce fear or distress, often waking the dreamer before resolution.
+They typically occur during REM sleep and are associated with anxiety or feelings of helplessness.
+Resolving underlying fears and anxieties can alleviate recurring nightmares.

 -